Aircon

 Gas top-up

 If your aircon cools nicely for the first 20 minutes and then starts blowing warmer air, your refrigerant might be low.
-There are a few important things to know about gas top-ups in Singapore.
+There are a few important things to know about an aircon gas top-up in Singapore.

 The price depends on which refrigerant your unit uses: